How Parkinson’s patients report reducing or eliminating their motor symptoms

 In Parkinson’s disease, motor symptoms are the external, observable signs of the changes that have occurred in the brain.
 When people are able to make lasting improvements in their motor symptoms, it is evidence of real changes they have made in their brains.
 Their stories are exciting and inspiring, and hopefully indicative of future changes in the approach to treating Parkinson’s disease.

 In addition to mindfulness and mindful movement, there is a commonality among people who reduce or eliminate their motor symptoms: they believe they can get better.
 Expectation induces neurochemical changes in the brain.
 Researchers at the University of British Columbia demonstrated that simply believing their symptoms would improve triggered the release of dopamine in Parkinson’s patients.
 Further research replicated the results.
+Positron emission tomography (PET) scans show that belief stimulates the release of dopamine in the striatum of Parkinson’s patients, causing complete elimination of motor symptoms for a period of time.
+Dr. Joe Dispenza describes one such study in this video.

 Likewise, studies like this, this, and this have shown that motor function in Parkinson’s patients improves when they receive placebo treatment or have the expectation that their symptoms will improve.